doncandela/mgah/mgah.md

   #SBATCH --mem=0           # allocate all available memory on nodes used
   ```

-  The nodes on Unity are very heterogeneous, with between 12 and 192 cores per node, so I don’t think it makes sense to use `-N`,`--nodes` or` --exclusive` unless `--nodelist` or constraints are used to match the type of nodes used to the size of the job (tasks or cores used).
-Similarly `--mem` sets the memory per node and I’m not sure what this means unless the number of nodes is specified.
+  The nodes on Unity are very heterogeneous, with between 12 and 192 cores per node, and there are various ways jobs can be constrained to run on nodes well-matched to the job:

+  - The combination of `-n` (cores, typically) and `-N` (nodes) settings can be used to limit the job to high core-count nodes.
+For example `-n 64` along with `-N 1`, or `-n 128` along with `-N 2`, will limit the job to nodes with at least 64 cores per node.

+  - Setting `--exclusive` and `-n` without setting `-N` will also most likely result in nodes with certain minimum core counts.
+For example `-n 128` with `--exclusive` will most likely run on two 64-core nodes, or one 128-core node.

+  - `--nodelist` can limit the job to a specific set of nodes.

+  - `-C` can limit the job to nodes having specific features.

 - **Example of a  simple batch job**<a id="simple-batch"></a> not using MPI, or a GPU, or Apptainer.